Kickstarter projects; Ctrl+Alt+Del book set

 Kickstarter projects; a book set raises $665,725 in crowd funding.

 When Tim Buckley raises $665,725 on Kickstarter, who does he trust to print his high-quality book sets?
-Why Star Print Brokers of course.
+Why, Star Print Brokers, of course.
 Yes, that is right.
 Tim raises six hundred sixty-five thousand dollars, and in one month.
-The original goal of $150,000 came about in the first day.
-This is an example of an extremely successful Kickstarter funded campaign.
+The original goal of $150,000 is a reality in the first day.
+This is an example of an extremely successful Kickstarter campaign.

 The actual Kickstarter projects’ campaign …

 The following is from the crowd funding Campaign on Kickstarter, by Tim Buckley.
-Search ‘Tim Buckley’ and selected the boxed set campaign.
-The copy and image used here is with his permission.
+Search ‘Tim Buckley’ and select the boxed set campaign.
+The copy and image is in use with his permission.
 A three-volume, hardcover box set, in a book slip case, houses the first ten years of Ctrl+Alt+Del.
 It details the adventures of Ethan, Lucas, Lilah, and Zeke!
 Created by Tim Buckley.
 The Ctrl+Alt+Del 1.0 Box Set holds the entire first ten years of the comic.
-Everything from the first strip in 2002 to the end of the original Ethan and Lucas story are in 2012.

 The set also includes:

-- Every Ctrl+Alt+Del comic published on the website between 2002 and November 2012.
+- Every Ctrl+Alt+Del comic publishing on the website between 2002 and November 2012.

-- Nearly 50 additional comics that were never published on the website.
-Comics offered to donors, exclusive to other books, made for special events or game projects, etc.
+- Nearly 50 additional comics that are never publishing on the website.
+Comics offerings to donors, exclusive of other books, made for special events or game projects, etc.

 - The first 450 Sillies strips.

-- Wallpapers and artwork and t-shirt designs spanning the first decade, collected for the first time.
+- Wallpapers and artwork and t-shirt designs spanning the first decade, are together for the first time.

 - Commentary and behind-the-scenes information throughout the books.